How to Read Smart Contract Data

 You can think of smart contracts as the Ts and Cs of crypto transactions.
 They go beyond the hype and FOMO to give you precise details about exactly what a project is, who owns it and what you’re agreeing to.

 And you don’t need to be a coder to understand most of the info – because you have a tool called Etherscan.
-Here we explain how it works.
+Here is how it works.

 How to Read a Smart Contract Using Etherscan

-In the below sections, we will walk you through the process of
+In the below sections will walk you through the process of

 1. Finding a smart contract